 Back 4 Blood Special Ridden: all zombie types

 As you'll know if you've caught even the barest glimpse of Back 4 Blood, this is a game that is absolutely filled to the brim with zombies.
 Or Ridden, as they're known in-game.
 Most of these infected enemies are your straightforward lumbering zombie, and their only real strength is in their sheer numbers.
 But the other variants, known as Special Ridden, are far more dangerous.
 Let's go over them one by one and how to deal with each one effectively.
+You'll want the best weapons and cards at hand here, because some of these enemies are brutal.

 The twin Exploder and Retch are big but surprisingly fragile.
 However, they’re almost more dangerous when you kill them.
 There are two versions of this enemy.
 The Exploder, as the name implies, explodes on death, dealing massive damage and knocking players back.
 If one gets in close, run away before you start shooting.
 The other version, the Retch, spits a deadly acid.
 Much like Left 4 Dead’s spitters, they also explode and leave behind a pool of acid when they die.
 Be careful when you see these guys in choke points.
 They can kill your whole team very, very easily.
+Oh, and it might be best if melee characters like Holly and Evangelo stay far away.

 Also known as Tallboys, the Bruiser is a big damage threat up close.
 These monsters have one enormous, club-like arm that they will pound the crap out of you with.
 Letting a Bruiser get close is often a death sentence on higher-difficulty settings.
 Their weakspot can be tough to hit too.
 It’s on their right shoulder, where their giant club arm connects to their torso.
 Bruisers are smart enough to protect their weak point though, and will keep it turned away from their target.
 Get behind them while their attention is elsewhere to save your teammates before it’s too late.